omarbelkady/ReactJS/README.md

 }
 ```

-### Sample Layout of your React Project Should Look like this
+### 7. React Project Layout.
+If you are build a SPA no need for components dir ignore this step and any subsequent one
 ```
 ├── README.md
 ├── node_modules